hai-vr/combo-gesture-expressions-av3/index.md

 (**Full introduction video to be done**)

 A common issue with classic avatars are face expressions that conflict when both hands are combined.
 For instance, if a face expression closes the eyes on the left hand, but lowers the eyelids on the other hand, the face will look wrong.

-*ComboGestureExpressions* takes advantage of Avatars 3.0 animators to fix this using predictable combo animations, but also introduces new features that will expand the expressions of your avatar:
+*ComboGestureExpressions* takes advantage of Avatars 3.0 animators to address this issue, but also introduces new features that will expand the expressions of your avatar.
+It also includes [corrections](corrections.md) to automate things that are tedious to do manually.

 - Using the expressions menu, attach multiple expressions on a single gesture by switching between entire sets of face expressions representing different moods.
 - Eyes will no longer blink whenever the avatar has a face expression with eyes closed.
-- Puppets and blend trees are integrated into the tool, with automatic correction of incorrect blending.
+- Puppets and blend trees are integrated into the tool.
+- Animations are internally recalculated so you don't have to worry about weird conflicts.
+- Animations triggered by squeezing the controller trigger will look smooth to outside observers.
 - ...and more tweaks.

 This tool should NOT be used for: